joe-habel/InternetDowntime/README.md

 If not, simply run:
 > python app.py

-Running through the vbs script allows that vbs script to be bound to startup on windows.
+If on Windows, to run this automatically on startup, simply drag the launch.vbs script into the startup folder.